 Often described as “metallurgy for non-metallurgists”, this course was designed for people who want an introduction to metallurgy, or want to refresh what they learned years ago in a college metallurgy course.
 The concepts taught are applicable to all alloys, with examples provided for aluminum, brass, and steel alloys.

-- Microscopic structures present in metals and how they influence mechanical properties.
+- Microscopic structures present in metals and how they influence metal mechanical properties

-- How alloying, cold working, and heat treating are used to strengthen a metal.
+- How alloying, cold working, and heat treating are used to modify metal strength.

-- Microstructure and property changes that occur in cold worked metals during annealing, in steels during through hardening, and during precipitation strengthening heat treating.
+- Microstructure and property changes that occur in cold worked metals during annealing

-- Influence of heat treatment time and temperature on microscopic structures and properties of metals.
+- Effects of heat treatment time and temperature on precipitation strengthened alloys.

 Is This Course Right For You?